Chillee/MovieRankings/README.md

 1. The Departed
 1. American Psycho
 1. Contagion
+1. Scott Pilgram v.
+The World
+1. There Will Be Blood (unfinished)
 1. Drive
-1. There Will Be Blood (unfinished)
-1. Under The Skin (unfinished)
+1. Under The Skin (unfinished) - This movie suuuuuuuuuucked!